So, you’re wondering if spray foam can stop a roof from leaking?

 With spray foam being applied as a liquid, it can be applied in any thickness based on your situation.
 Therefore, spray foam can be installed to target just one area.

-Spray foam can cost between $4 and $7 per square foot when applied to an entire roof.
+When applied to an entire roof, spray foam can cost between $6 and $12 per square foot.
 Spot repairs could cost more per square foot.

 How long will the spray foam stop the leak?